hikari-ongaku/ongaku/docs/gs/player.md

 === "Force playing"

-    The following method will force play the player, whether it is playing or not.
+    The following method will force play the player, whether it is playing.

     ```py
     await player.pause(False)